AgronKabashi/TemplateEngine/README.md

 When you're done cloning, install the project dependencies with `npm`, like this:

-    $ cd to/your/project/directory
     $ npm install

 ### Step 5.
 Run

-Running Grunt will build and watch the source files for changes.
+Running Grunt will build, start a webserver and watch the source files for changes.

     $ grunt